Azure/Health-Data-and-AI-Blueprint/deployment.md

     Click **Save**.

 6. Click **OK**, and then click **Close**.

+7. Repeat the process and update the source location of the **Microsoft_DIM.xlsx** file.

 7. In the Ribbon, click **Refresh**.
 Data is loaded from the database.